rodrigo-oliveira/ng-github-search/README.md

 ## Development server

 Run `npm run start` for a dev server.
+Run `npm run start:prod` to run the application pointing to GitHub API.

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 The JSON Server will also be executed on port 3000.